Jeremy Peyton Jones

-He is conductor and artistic director of the ensemble Regular Music II, with whom he has recorded two albums and performed across the UK, at European festivals and on BBC Radio 3.
+He was conductor and artistic director of the ensemble Regular Music II, with whom he recorded two albums and performed across the UK, at European festivals and on BBC Radio 3.
 The ensemble was voted among the top 18 international contemporary music ensembles by Gramophone Magazine and their CD North South East West was voted "Best Modern Composition CD" by The Wire in 1996.

 Two years spent programming new music and live performance at the Midland Group Arts Centre in Nottingham brought him into contact with experimental live art, theatre and dance companies and he subsequently worked collaboratively with several theatre companies writing scores for the seminal A Place in Europe for Impact Theatre Cooperative, large-scale site-specific works for Lumiere & Son Theatre Company, several collaborations with director Pete Brooks and Insomniac Productions.
-He has worked closely with writers setting texts by Claire MacDonald, Russell Hoban, Kathy Acker, David Gale, Tim Etchells and Deborah Levy.
+He worked closely with writers setting texts by Claire MacDonald, Russell Hoban, Kathy Acker, David Gale, Tim Etchells and Deborah Levy.

 Undergraduate: Composition; Minimalism and Post-Minimalism; Mapping 20th-Century Music; Creative Research Project; Questions of Dramaturgy.